admin-shell-io/questions-and-answers/README.md

 ## Questions-and-Answers

+**[How does the version of a submodel impact referencing of a submodel?](#idgh14)** <a id="idgh14"></a><!-- ID: gh14 -->

+AAS provides two approaches for versioning:

+1) Versioning within semantic ID, e.g., for URIs "0173-xxx-zzz-zzz#version" or "https://admin-shell.io/sandbox/zvei/nameplate/0/1/Nameplate":
+* Possibly, breaking semantic changes, i.e., other meaning
+* Possibly, reverse-compatibility, e.g., extension
+* Not clarified yet which meaning "major" and "minor" parts within the semantic ID are having.
+Currently they correspond to the version of the submodel spec, e.g., 2.0 or 2.1.

+2) Changes within "administrative information" within AAS:
+* Related to content within AAS, not to its "external-interface", therefore not necessary to standardize meanings of Major/Minor now.

+As of now, references ignore versioning information.
+In case versioning is essential, the versioning information must be part of the element's ID.

 **[How to use isCaseOf to indicate 'alternative' semanticIDs of AAS elements?](#id46)** <a id="id46"></a><!-- ID: 46 -->

 [This AAS example](https://admin-shell-io.github.io/questions-and-answers/Examples/isCaseOf_Examples.aasx) contains a template of "Technical Data" submodel with two properties indicating how alterantive semantic IDs can be used in AAS modeling.
 For example, the "ManufacturerName" property, has a semantic ID "https://admin-shell.io/sandbox/SG2/TechnicalData/ManufacturerName/1/1" and two isCaseOf references to a ELASS and a CDD IRDIs (the references are within the ConceptDescription).

 **[What are best practices for creating a system of Asset Administration Shells?](#id42)** <a id="id42"></a><!-- ID: 42 -->